EmmanuelBiau/SilentLip_perception/README.md

 # Getting started

 - Download the .zip and unzip or clone to your favourite path.
-- Make sure you Matlab path is set to include the code (Set path on Matlab's Home tab).
+- Make sure your Matlab, Fieldtrip and CircStat toolboxes,as well as data folders paths toolboxes are set.
 - Walk through the example scripts.
-- Try it on your own data (NOTE: your data will have to organised as a FieldTrip data struct).
+- Try it on your own data.

 # License and disclaimer